EDEC Learning Components

 EDEC Points: 1 point/webcast

-By the end of the year, a final pool of 10 selected webcasts (webinar recordings) will be made available in the online classroom (Academy).
-In order to get 1 EDEC point, the participants must need to watch the recordings and complete successfully the related quiz.
+A final pool of 10 selected webcasts (webinar recordings) has been made available in the online classroom (Academy).
+In order to get the EDEC points, the participants must watch the recordings and complete successfully the related quiz.

 Self-study